cs50/update50/README.md

 # Update50

-A `bash` script that replaces `.devcontainer` in the current working directory with the from a repository hosted on GitHub.com.
+A `bash` script that replaces `.devcontainer` in the current working directory with one from a repository hosted on GitHub.com.

 ## Usage